Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Kubernetes package manager, unrelated to license compliance for build libraries

 Final Answer:

 **C. WhiteSource Bolt** ✅

-### Question-67
+### Question-57

 You are designing the security validation strategy for a project in Azure DevOps.

-You need to identify package dependencies that have known security issues and can be resolved by an update.
+You need to **identify package dependencies** that have known security issues and can be resolved by an update.

 What should you use?